Samuel-CHLam/masterplan-2022/content/posts/MathWiki_Jan-20-meeting-presentation.md

 - Conversion of first- and second- year summaries to Markdown format.
 - Collection of past M1R and M2R projects.

+*Resolution: Emails will be sent next week to the interested individuals.
+The notes for year 1/2 will be out before the midterm exam.*

 ## Project 2: Trial collaboration with faculties
 - Trial on Optimisation course.
 - Lecturer will share source files to technical team for conversion to markdown.